05/2022Understanding Now

 • BEAUTY

-Here are the TOP 10 beauty brands that outperformed in June on social media!
+Here are the TOP 10 beauty brands that topped the rankings this September!

-Thanks to our Dynvibe DETECT alerting platform, we've analyzed the activity of over 300 Skinfluencers (expert skincare influencers) to find out which brands are generating the most interaction within their community.
+Thanks to our Dynvibe DETECT alert platform, we've analyzed the activity of over 300 'Skinfluencers' (expert skincare influencers) to uncover which brands are generating the most engagement within their communities.

 Marie-Alix Robert Marie-Alix Robert